The Explorer is getting a new look. During a short transition period, you may find pages with both old and new design.

 When it comes to cutting greenhouse gas emissions, time is of the essence.
-But we do not have the technology we need yet.
-The PILOT-E scheme provides a fast track, turning climate-friendly concepts into competitive solutions in record time.
+The PILOT-E scheme provides a fast track for Norwegian companies to turn climate-friendly concepts into competitive solutions at record speed.

 To make it as simple as possible for companies to develop these technologies, Norway has established the PILOT-E funding scheme.

-In Norway, funding schemes are an important incentive instrument for green solutions.
-They give companies the financial security they need to invest heavily in developing and scaling green technology.
-If companies have a promising concept with the potential to cut emissions and succeed on the market, public institutions and agencies can shoulder a share of the risk related to technology development.
+In Norway, public funding schemes are an important incentive instrument for green solutions.
+By shouldering some of the risk related to technology development, they give companies the financial security they need to invest heavily in developing and scaling green technology.

 In addition to close follow-up and coordination, the PILOT-E scheme also gives companies predictable financing.
 Instead of having to apply for support for each phase of technology development, companies are guaranteed support until their product is firmly placed into the hands of the customer.

-One of these is a zero-emission solution for delivering concrete to construction sites, developed by NorBetong.
-Operating concrete mixers and concrete pumps and transporting heavy loads of concrete consume tremendous amounts of diesel fuel, and account for a large share of the overall emissions from the construction sector.
-While other companies have explored various hybrid solutions and partial electrification to reduce emissions, NorBetong is concentrating on electrifying the entire process.
+This is true for a project led by NorBetong to create an emission-free construction site.
+Operating cement mixers and concrete pumps and transporting heavy loads of concrete consume tremendous amounts of diesel fuel, accounting for a large share of the emissions from the construction sector.
+While other companies have explored various hybrid solutions and partial electrification to reduce emissions, NorBetong and its partners are concentrating on electrifying the entire process.

-According to Stein Hov, head of transport at NorBetong, PILOT-E funding has been invaluable in developing the concept.
+According to Stein Hov, head of transport at NorBetong, PILOT-E funding has been invaluable.

 “We have dared to stick our neck out and develop something completely new.
 So PILOT-E support has been incredibly important for us.
 It is always very costly to be the first one out with new technology, but PILOT-E has given us the security we need to make the leap,” he says.

-Development has gone quickly precisely because the PILOT-E scheme is a single process that follows the technology from start to finish.
+Development has gone quickly precisely because the PILOT-E scheme follows the technology from start to finish.

 “It has been a tremendous advantage to avoid multiple processes and to have one contact person guiding us along the entire pathway – from development to prototyping and beyond,” he says.